brunoasm/varKoder/README.md

 brew install fastp
 ```

-In macs with ARM processors, you may get an error when installing `fastp`.
-To workaround the error, you have to install [Rosetta2](https://support.apple.com/en-us/HT211861) so your mac can run intel-based programs, and additionally install the intel version of homebrew.
-You can accomplish this with the following:
+In macs with ARM processors (i. e.
+M1 or M2), you may get an error when installing `fastp`, which was compiled for Intel.
+To workaround the error, you have to install [Rosetta2](https://support.apple.com/en-us/HT211861) so your Mac can run Intel-based programs.
+You will also need to  install the intel version of homebrew.
+You can accomplish this with the following commands:

 ```bash
 ## install rosetta to run intel-based programs
 /usr/sbin/softwareupdate --install-rosetta